unicode-org/icu4x/provider/testdata/README.md

 - `json` for the ICU4X JSON test data
 - `cldr` for the source CLDR JSON
+- `uprops` for the source Unicode properties data

 ### Pointing to custom test data